JeffLabonte/garden-gateway/README.md

 ## Getting Started

-This project currently runs only on Raspberry PI.
+This project currently runs only on Raspberry PIs.

-It was tested on Debian Buster (Raspberry Pi OS)
+It was tested on Debian Buster (Raspberry Pi OS).

+If you are running Ubuntu or any derivates, you can run `make setup-ubuntu` to install the dependencies for you.

+If you are running ArchLinux or any derivates, you can run `make setup-arch`

+If you run NixOS or Nix, you can run `nix-shell` and enjoy!

 ## Requirements